 How should Mondrian get table and column statistics?
 Julian Hyde asks.

-Frederik Konietzny describes as how to setup gitorious on ubuntu server 11.10.
+Frederik Konietzny describes how to setup gitorious on ubuntu server 11.10.